Deep neural networks for solving large linear systems arising from high-dimensional problems: NN-based Method

-In most cases, the number of grid points $N$ in every dimension should be set large to obtain high accuracy of the discretization.
-Therefore one difficulty of solving \eqref{02} lies in the case when $d$ is moderately large (e.g., $d\geq10$).
-At the very worst, $N^d$ exceeds the total storage, and even a vector in $\mathbb{R}^{N^d}$ can not be saved entirely in memory.
+In most cases, the number of grid points $N$ in every dimension is set large for high resolution.
+Therefore, one difficulty of solving \eqref{20} is its possibly large size $N^d$ when $d$ is moderately large.
+At the very worst, $N^d$ exceeds the memory limit, and even a vector in $\mathbb{R}^{N^d}$ cannot be saved entirely in memory.
+For instance, if one sets $N=10$ grid points in every dimension on a machine with 32G memory, the bytes of a $N^d$ double-precision vector will exceed the memory limit when $d\geq10$.
+This situation forbids many classical linear solvers, including the matrix-free iterative methods.
+We will propose a neural network representation of the unknowns $\{u_\Balpha\}$, which can be viewed as an approximation of the unknown vector with fewer free elements, and hence costs much less storage.

-Fortunately, in many situations, the physical function $v$ is smooth and continuously varying in $\Omega$.
-Since NNs have the capability of approximating high-dimensional smooth functions, there exist FNNs that are close to $v$.
-We also note that $\Bu$ is supposed to be a good approximation to $v$ on $\Gamma$.
-So it is natural to connect $\Bu$ with certain FNNs.
-Following this idea, we propose to use an FNN $\phi\in\mathcal{F}_{L,M,\sigma}$ to represent $\Bu$ approximately; namely, we let